Sir Andrew Buchanan, 1st Baronet: Career

 Buchanan entered the diplomatic service 10 October 1825 and was attached to the embassy at Constantinople.

 On 13 November 1830, he was named paid attaché at Rio de Janeiro, but he did not remain long in South America, as he served temporarily with Sir Stratford Canning's special embassy to Constantinople from 31 October 1831 to 18 September 1832.
-He later became paid attaché at Washington on 9 November.
-He was with Sir Charles Vaughan's special mission to Constantinople from March 1837 to September 1838 and then proceeded to St. Petersburg as paid attaché on 6 October 1838.
+He later became paid attaché at Washington, D.C. on 9 November.
+He was with Sir Charles Vaughan's special mission to Constantinople from March 1837 to September 1838 and then proceeded to Saint Petersburg as paid attaché on 6 October 1838.

 Few men seem to have gone through a greater number of changes in the diplomatic service; he was secretary of legation at Florence 24 August 1841 and chargé d'affaires from July 1842 to October 1843 and from March to May 1844.
 At Saint Petersburg he was secretary of legation 1844 and between that time and 1851 several times acted as chargé d'affaires.
 From 1852, he was for one year Minister Plenipotentiary to the Swiss Confederation.

 In 1853, he was named envoy extraordinary to the king of Denmark, and he acted as her majesty's representative at the conference of Copenhagen in November 1855 for the definite arrangement of the Sound Dues question.

 He had been appointed a Commander of the Order of the Bath (C.B.) o 23 May 1857, He was transferred to Madrid 31 March 1858 and promoted to Knight Commander (K.C.B.)
 25 February 1860 and then to The Hague on 11 December 1860.

 He became ambassador extraordinary and plenipotentiary to the King of Prussia 28 October 1862 for which he was sworn to the Privy Council.
 He served on the Privy Council on 3 February 1863.
-He was sent as Ambassador Extraordinary to Russia on 15 September 1864, raised to Knight Grand Cross (G.C.B.) on 6 July 1866 and made ambassador to Austria from 16 October 1871 to 16 February 1878, when he retired on a pension.
+He was sent as Ambassador Extraordinary to the Russian Empire on 15 September 1864, raised to Knight Grand Cross (G.C.B.) on 6 July 1866 and made ambassador to Austria-Hungary from 16 October 1871 to 16 February 1878, when he retired on a pension.
 He was created a baronet on 14 December 1878 and died at Craigend Castle, in Milngavie, near Glasgow.